pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/certificates/lets_encrypt.markdown

 - If you are a ONE-RULE Person: Scroll to the bottom of the file and paste in the following line

   {% highlight text %}
-  30 2 * * 1 certbot renew --quiet --no-self-upgrade --standalone --preferred-challenges tls-sni-01 --tls-sni-01-port 8123 --pre-hook "sudo systemctl stop home-assistant@homeassistant.service" --post-hook "sudo systemctl start home-assistant@homeassistant.service"
+  30 2 * * 1 certbot renew --quiet --no-self-upgrade --standalone --preferred-challenges tls-sni-01 --tls-sni-01-port 8123 --pre-hook "sudo systemctl stop open-peer-power@openpeerpower.service" --post-hook "sudo systemctl start open-peer-power@openpeerpower.service"
   {% endhighlight %}

 - Let's take a moment to look at the differences here: